 The types of credit-related information that will be featured in the credit report from CTOS include bankruptcy, legal action and case statuses.

-Aside from that, the credit score will also be used to determine how much interest to charge you on the financial products you apply for.
-Sometimes, it is even used to decide whether to give you a job.
-So as you can see, it is important to make sure that you keep your credit rating at a healthy level.
+Aside from that, the credit score will also be used to determine how much interest you should be charged for financing plans.
+Some employers also take your credit score into consideration when deciding whether to give you a job.
+Therefore, it is important to make sure that you keep your credit rating at a healthy level.

-If you have a bad credit score, don’t panic.
-The key is to take action now, this is to ensure that you can improve your credit score quickly.
-After you have successfully improved your credit score, you should then make sure you maintain your good credit score.
+If you have a poor credit score, don’t panic.
+The key is to take action now and improve your credit score quickly.
+After you have successfully improved your credit score, you should then focus your efforts in maintaining a good credit score.

-Some may think that their credit score is complicated and hard to understand.
+Some may think that credit scores are complicated and difficult to understand.
 But don’t worry, we have compiled a list of ways you can follow to improve your credit score.
-If you follow these steps and adjust your spending habits, you can be well on your way to an excellent credit score.
+If you follow these steps and adjust your spending habits, you’ll be well on your way to achieving an excellent credit score.

-If you move, don’t forget to inform companies of your new address.
-You should also check to make sure credit reporting agencies have your correct and updated details, so that your latest credit reports (records generated by credit reporting agencies which compile your credit history) will reflect the correct personal information.
-Believe it or not, but something as simple as having multiple addresses listed on your file could lower your rating and prevent you from taking out that loan.
+If you’re planning to move, don’t forget to inform your credit reporting agency about it.
+You should always make sure they have your correct and updated details so that your latest credit reports will be as accurate as possible.
+Believe it or not, something as simple as having multiple addresses listed on your file could lower your rating and prevent you from taking out that loan as you wouldn’t be as reliable on paper.